July 20, 2021

-Too many managers, especially those working in safety complain of being trapped in meeting rooms or behind a desk.
-When faced with real-world concerns, they communicate policy, statistics and too often, “corporate-speak”, but don’t provide on-the-ground leadership to make change happen.
+Too many managers, especially those working in safety (Safety, Health, Environment and Quality (SHEQ)) complain of being trapped in meeting rooms or behind a desk.
+When faced with real-world concerns, they communicate policy, statistics and too often, 'corporate-speak', but don’t provide on-the-ground safety leadership to make change happen.

-My first example is an email I received in mid-September from a project director for a “brownfield” construction site.
+My first example is an email I received from a project director for a brownfield construction site.
 This is an edited summary:

-This morning I had my personal walk around the site for 3 hours following the morning exercise session:
+This morning I had my personal walk around the site for three hours following the morning exercise session:

 I can share more good stories, and safety observations.
 I strongly believe I just need to continue with passion.
-And people are now starting to feel it.
+People are now starting to feel it.

 I was floored, gob-smacked, truly impressed, after I read this!
-In how many meetings do you and I hear words such as Fatal Risks, SimOps or Accountability as being important, yet tangible changes in these areas take forever to make?
+In how many meetings do you and I hear words such as Fatal Risks, Simultaneous Operations (SimOps) or Accountability as being important, yet tangible changes in these areas take forever to make?

-This leader has internalized these concepts and is making them happen in a timely way – he is literally animating them on site.
-He is following through on his commitments and concerns, conducting personal checks on critical topics, bringing relevance and meaning to pre-starts, and perhaps most importantly, building rapport and relationships with workers and supervisors.
+This safety leader has internalized these concepts and is making them happen in a timely way – he is literally animating them onsite and communicating he is seriour abour safety.
+He is following through on his commitments and concerns, conducting personal checks on critical topics, bringing relevance and meaning to pre-starts, and perhaps most importantly, building rapport and relationships with his colleagues and supervisors.

-Did I mention that this site is in South Asia where it is common for workers to avoid or “clam up” at the sight of a senior manager?
+Did I mention that this site is in South Asia where it is common for craft workers to avoid or 'clam up' at the sight of a senior manager?
 On his site, the workers are pleased to see and greet him.
 No policy talk, platitudes or righteous mottos, blame or bs.
-Instead: respect, recognition, relationship.
+Instead there is respect, recognition and relationship.

 A second example comes from a news article from the United States about Ras Baraka, the current mayor of Newark, New Jersey.
 Baraka is the son of a radical leader from the 1960s who was jailed repeatedly; the mayor himself is a former community activist.